Skip to main content

 Thumbnail: Standard configuration of coordinate systems; for a Lorentz boost in the x-direction.
 (Public Domain; Gerd Kortemeyer).

-This page titled 4: Tensors is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Benjamin Crowell via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4: Tensors is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Benjamin Crowell via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?